 2. M&V Services: The price of M&V Services for Years 1-3 is set forth in the table below.
 During Years 4-20, a reduced price for M&V Services will be provided and average measurements taken during Years 1 -3 will be used for energy savings calculations for Years 4-20.
 A utility analysis will be provided during Years 4-20 and compared to escalated contract utility rates.
 The schedule of annual payments in Table 4.1 in which M&V Services are provided will be due and payable in advance upon receipt of JCI's invoice for such services.

 Table 4.1

 NOTICE TO PROCEED

 Johnson Controls, Inc.

-915 Holt Ave. unit#7
+915 Holt Ave.
+Unit#7

 Manchester, NH 03109

 ATTN: Victor Holt

 Re: Notice to Proceed for Town Of Wiscasset